 What to serve with deer meat pot roast

 I like to serve this venison pot roast over mashed potatoes or creamy polenta.
 It's also great with noodles like pappardelle or spaetzle.
+Try it with homemade spinach pasta for a nice added color!
 A piece of crusty bread or roasted potatoes pair really well too!

 Store any leftovers in the fridge for up to 4 days.

 You can also store the cooked venison stew in airtight containers for up to 3-4 months.
 It can be reheated on the stovetop or in the microwave.